Control of field- and current-driven magnetic domain wall motion by exchange-bias in Cr2O3/Co/Pt trilayers: Estimate of the IP exchange bias field by current-driven DW motion

 Figure~\ref{fig:current-driven-Hx}(c,d) shows $v_\text{DW}$ versus $H_\text{x}$ measured for up-down DW (c), and down-up DW (d), for positive and negative current (upper and lower part of the panels) at fixed current density.
 We observe that $v_\text{DW}$ of the up-down (down-up) DW increases for positive (negative) $H_\text{x}$ and both DW move along the current direction at $H_\text{x}=0$.
 This behavior is characteristic of right-handed chiral Néel DW \cite{A466-Emori2013, A469-Ryu2013-NatNano, A425-Emori2014-PRB}, which confirms the positive (negative) sign of $H_\text{DMI}$ along $\mathbf{x}$ for up-down (down-up) DW as determined in Sect.~\ref{sec-field-driven}. $H_\text{FC} \parallel \pm \mathbf{x}$ shifts the curves to lower (higher) $H_\text{x}$ with respect to zero field cooling, and the shift is symmetric for positive and negative current (upper and lower part of the graphs respectively).
 These shifts correspond to an effective IP field acting on the DW and can be attributed to the IP exchange bias, $H_\text{EB} \approx 800\,\text{Oe}$.
 At zero external field, the average $v_\text{DW}$ increases by a factor ten, from $|2.4| ~\text{m/s}$ to $|23.6|~\text{m/s}$, when $H_\text{EB}$ is along or opposite to $H_\text{DMI}$.
 By considering the field interval over which $v_\text{DW} =0$ in Fig.~\ref{fig:current-driven-Hx}(c,d) for the DW in which the DMI and exchange bias field oppose each other, we estimate $H_\text{DMI}\approx 1700$~Oe, which is consistent with reported values in Co/Pt systems \cite{A492-Hrabec2014, A446-Je2013, A488-Franken2015-SciRep}.

-We note that $H_\text{EB}$ is larger than the shift of the hysteresis loops obtained by the anomalous Hall measurements of the OOP magnetization as a function of a tilted IP field, which amounts to $350 \pm 50 \,\text{Oe}$ [see in Fig.~\ref{fig:hysteresis-loops}(f)].
-This is not surprising because the measurements in Fig.~\ref{fig:hysteresis-loops}(f) reflect the influence of the IP exchange bias on DW nucleation, and on $\mathbf{m}_\text{DW}$ and DW motion in Fig.~\ref{fig:current-driven-Hx}.
+We note that $H_\text{EB}$ is larger than the shift of the hysteresis loops obtained by the anomalous Hall measurements of the OOP magnetization as a function of a tilted IP field, which amounts to $350 \pm 50 \,\text{Oe}$ [see Fig.~\ref{fig:hysteresis-loops}(f)].
+This is not surprising because the shifted loops in Fig.~\ref{fig:hysteresis-loops}(f) reflect the influence of the IP exchange bias on DW nucleation, whereas the measurements in Fig.~\ref{fig:current-driven-Hx} reflect the influence of exchange bias on $\mathbf{m}_\text{DW}$ and DW motion.
 More surprising is the fact that the IP exchange bias is about one order of magnitude larger than the OOP exchange bias estimated by the shift of the hysteresis loops as a function of $H_\text{z}$.
-This is unexpected given the OOP anisotropy of the Co layer and of Cr$_2$O$_3$(0001).
-We presently have no explanation for this unexpected result.
+This is unexpected given the OOP anisotropy of the Co layer and of bulk Cr$_2$O$_3$(0001).
+We propose two different interpretations of this result.
+One possibility is that the model used to estimate the IP exchange bias cannot capture the full complexity of the system because it assumes a variation of $v_\text{DW}$ solely based on the variation of the DW energy density, as exemplified by Eq.~\ref{eq:DW-energy-HEB}.
+Another possibility is that the in-plane compressive strain of Cr$_2$O$_3$(0001) grown on Al$_2$O$_3$(0001) favors the transition from easy-axis OOP anisotropy of bulk unstrained Cr$_2$O$_3$ to easy-plane IP anisotropy, as theoretically predicted \cite{A626-Mu-PRM2019}.
+The latter effect is supported by the $0.6\%$ elongation of the Cr$_2$O$_3$ crystal structure along the [0001] direction measured by XRD (see Appendix~\ref{appendix:epitaxial}).